kmalv/restRUm/README.md

 If you type `ls` into your terminal while in the `restrumFrontend` folder, and you do not see folders named `node_modules` or get an error when attempting to run **npm run dev**, just do the following step before you do step 3:

 3a.
 Run **npm install* in the restrumFrontend directory.
-This will set up everything and load the node_modules folders so that everything works.
+This will set up everything and load the node_modules folders so that everything work.

+***Step 3a must be done as per 4/13/23 in order to get MaterialUI and google-maps-react/api npm dependencies installed!
+If something ever doesn't run properly, just run `npm install` before running `npm run dev` and that wwill usually resolve any needed dependcies.***

 ***let me know if that doesn't work! -Kayla***